 On 28 May 1917, James Thomas Aldridge appeared before a registrar in Brooklyn, New York.
-I imagine Tom dragging his feet, and his reluctance to serve shows through his diaphanous response to Question 9 — “Have no father (dead) Mother and three sisters to help to support” — and the basis for his claim for an exemption — “Dependents and poor health.”
-Tom described himself as a “student (medical),” and evidence demonstrates that he had entered Meharry Medical College in the fall of 1917.
-(What was he doing in Brooklyn?
+I imagine Tom dragging his feet, and his reluctance to serve shows through his notably exaggerated response to Question 9 — “Have no father (dead) Mother and three sisters to help to support” — and the basis for his claim for an exemption — “Dependents and poor health.”
+Tom described himself as a “student (medical),” and evidence demonstrates that he had entered medical school in the fall of 1916.
+(He may have done his first year at Leonard Medical School, then transferred to Meharry, from which he graduated in 1920.
+But what was he doing in Brooklyn?
 He wasn’t a resident, as demonstrated by the home address and precinct listed on the card.)
-Tom also gave his birth date as 14 May 1895.
+Tom also gave his birth date as 14 May 1895, which would have made him 22.
 His age, however, is listed as 27.
 Neither is correct.
-He was born in 1886, but always fudged heavily on his age, possibly to disguise the long years that passed between finishing eighth grade in Dudley’s local school and entering high school at Shaw.
+He was born in 1886, and was 31 in 1917, but always fudged heavily on his age, possibly to disguise the long years that passed between finishing eighth grade in Dudley’s local school and entering high school at Shaw.
 Either way, he was called up.

 Until a couple of days ago, my knowledge of my great-grandfather’s World War I service was limited to brief mentions in his obits that he had been in the Medical Corps.
 While looking for something else, though, I ran across an Ancestry.com database, “New York Abstracts of World War I Military Service 1917-1919.”
 And there, under his preferred spelling — more about that later — was James T. Aldrich.